Claire Rung ParadigmLast changed 8/1 3:21P CDT

-Hey y'all, I'm Bailey.
-I'm the LD coach at Ridge HS (NJ), and help out with CX as well.
-I competed successfully in NFA-LD (1-person policy) & limited preps @ Western Kentucky University, and in a multitude of formats for Blaine HS (MN).
-I'll be graduating in 2019 with a B.A. in Communications Studies.
-I also minor in Phil.
+Hey y'all, I'm Claire.
+I'm an assistant for NFA-LD debate at Lafayette College.
+I previously coached LD & CX for Ridge HS (NJ), and at Western Kentucky University.
+I competed successfully in NFA-LD (1-person policy) & limited preps @ WKU, and in a multitude of formats for Blaine HS (MN).
+I hold a B.A. in Communication Studies.

 I consider my self as tab as possible, and familiar with the conventions of all debate events beside PF.
-I judge around ~100 rounds of LD a year, ~25 rounds of CX a year, and occasionally find myself watching Congress and Extemp.
+I spend nearly all of my time in the world of NFA-LD, though I still like to keep up with HS debate as much as is reasonable.

 Treat others as you would want them to treat you.
 Stand up for yourself and others when others violate that expectation.
 I'll do the same.
 Forensics should be accessible and comfortable.